beefyfinance/beefy-docs/faq/how-to-guides/how-to-check-harvesting-compounding-rate.md

 ## Walkthrough

+NOTE: No matter which chain you choose, you can use Beefy's [dashboard.beefy.finance](https://dashboard.beefy.finance) to launch your investigation.

 ### The Binance Smart Chain example

-No matter which chain you choose, you can easily use Beefy Finance's <A HREF="../../developers/deployed-contract-registry.md" TARGET="_blank">Deployed Contract Registry</A>.
 As an example, we will pick the CAKE-BNB LP vault on the Binance Smart Chain to demonstrate the process:

 ![Screenshot taken 5 May 2021](../../.gitbook/assets/cake-bnb-lp-2-5-2021.png)